How to Declare

 Developing your Course of Study

 - Look through the Stanford Bulletin and compile a list of all the classes that you would be excited about taking.
-Come into the Student Advisors' office and talk with a Student Advisor ("SA") about your selected classes and what you want to do with your Human Biology major.
-You also may want to explore the binders in the SA office which have tons of sample Courses of Study.
+Visit a Student Advisor ("SA") during scheduled office hours (virtual at this time: schedule here) to discuss your selected classes and what you want to do with your Human Biology major.
+You also may want to explore the "White Binder" document with the SA that contains many examples of current HumBio Courses of Study.